Michasa/100DaysofSnek/100_Days_of_Code.md

 **Today's Progress**: Learnt how to modifiy an excel document and I'm feeling powerful 💃😆Its incredible to think that those long days of messing on excel could have been sped up if I knew python.
 Wrote the scipt and BAM all the prices were changed without me having to go through each and every one?
 WOW!
 I am really enjoying this and appreciating the power that Python has.
 Sneks forever 🐍 Maybe I start using this for the excel documents in my life...:D!

+### Day 13: January 30

+**Today's Progress**: I'm not sure if this is cheating because I didn't technically do any code but, heyho my 100Doc; my rules!
+Mosh's tutorials have really jumped up a notch, from making a relatively simple excel document to now doing machine learning?!
+Jeez.
+Today I didn't do much code, but I did install anaconda in order to use a program Jupyiter that runs in the the browser.
+I've watched a bit ahead and the next exercise seems really cool actually.
+I have to admit I am a bit wary at how big this jump in projects are but this is really gonna be good for me

 <!-- https://www.youtube.com/watch?v=DzDtzbcmb58&feature=emb_title&ab_channel=suneynasharma -->